 Alternative Health Fair

-Over a dozen practitioners from on and off campus share their talents, talk about their craft, and allow us all to experience the joys of health and wellness.
+Over a dozen practitioners from on and off campus share their talents, talk about their crafts, and allow us all to experience the joys of health and wellness.
 Get a massage or talk to an acupuncturist about how you might begin your own training.
 Have a smoothie or try some homemade bodycare products (and learn how you might make your own).
 The fair is meant to be experiential and fun, and it is open to the Five College community and friends.
-April, 2011, date and time TBD.
+Date and time TBD.

 New Path to Health Series